ljsinclair/featurebase-docs/docs/concepts/concept-2-mapping.md

 # Data Modeling - Part 2 - Mapping

+Three mapping actions take place during data modeling:

+* Mapping source to destination data types
+* Determining if source data can be imported using the `SET` or `SETQ` data types
+* Determining data to use as a unique identifier for each row to be imported

 ## Mapping to FeatureBase data types

 | Data type | Represented as | Support | Additional information |